 Aligning & Supporting Graduate Programs

 Certification is not created to replace or duplicate a graduate degree.
 The program is built with the intent of supplementing graduate programs.
-Graduate work provides a solid foundation to inform student affairs practice, however competency development and knowledge acquisition are ongoing throughout the entirety of one’s career.
+Graduate work provides a solid foundation to inform student affairs practice with competency development and knowledge acquisition ongoing throughout the entirety of one’s career.

-Eligibility for certification will include five years of work experience, and we anticipate that many who pursue certification will already have earned a master’s degree in higher education or student affairs.
+Eligibility for certification includes at least five years of work experience, and we anticipate that many who pursue certification will already have earned a master’s degree in higher education or student affairs.
 Certification will assess what they learned on the job after graduate school, allowing student affairs educators to demonstrate competencies and knowledge gained, inform current practice, and support advancement.

-Eligibility will include master’s degrees in student affairs and services in higher education, as well as other fields such as counseling, law, sports and health science, and others that are being determined.
+Eligibility includes master’s degrees in student affairs and services in higher education, as well as other fields such as counseling, law, sports and health science.

 Encouraging Participation & Representation

-From certification's origin, diverse voices and minoritized individuals have been at the table to create content and in assessment development.
-The Consortium will continue to engage diverse identities and perspectives in volunteer leadership groups involved in certification development and assessments.
+Throughout certification development, diverse voices and minoritized individuals have been at the table to create content and exams.
+The Consortium prioritizes continuing to engage diverse identities and perspectives in volunteer leadership groups involved in certification development, assessments, and maintenance.

-The certification application is under development and will include optional demographic questions to facilitate monitoring and assessing who is seeking certification.
-These data will allow the Consortium to understand who is engaged and to identify and address possible barriers to access.
+The certification application includes voluntary demographic questions which individual applicants are encouraged to self-report to assist with certification monitoring and analysis.
+These data allow the Consortium to understand who is engaged in the program and to identify and address potential barriers to access.

-The Consortium can operate without external accreditation, but is seeking accreditation from ANAB to ensure oversight and third-party verification of stakeholder and demographic representation in all steps of development and maintenance.
+The Consortium can operate without external accreditation, but will be seeking accreditation from ANAB to ensure oversight and third-party verification of stakeholder and demographic representation in all steps of development and maintenance.

 Access & Cost

-Access to certification will not be limited to only those with a graduate degree in higher education or student affairs.
-Certification creates new access points for experienced student affairs educators whose highest degree earned is a bachelor’s or associate’s degree or who have a graduate degree in a different field and provides a formal means for recognizing the competencies they have developed through their work experience.
-We anticipate that many of the administrators who will pursue certification work at community colleges and small colleges; providing access for these student affairs educators is a critical component of the certification program.
+Access to certification is not limited to only those with a graduate degree in higher education or student affairs.
+Certification creates new access points for experienced student affairs educators whose highest degree earned is a bachelor’s or associate’s degree or who have a graduate degree in a different field, and provides a formal means for recognizing the competencies they have developed through their work experience.
+We anticipate that many of the administrators who will pursue certification work at community colleges and small colleges; providing access for these student affairs and services educators is a critical component of the certification program.

 Certification development centers continually addressing equity issues.
-This includes establishing volunteer advisory groups to continuously evaluate and recommend ways to increase access to certification.
+This includes establishing volunteer committees to continuously evaluate and recommend ways to increase access to certification.
 It also involves financial support from partner associations and foundations in the form of scholarships and financial support to individuals seeking certification.

-The Consortium is actively developing a pilot program in which individuals can apply at a significantly reduced rate.
+The Consortium is offering a pilot program in Fall 2022 in which individuals can apply at a significantly reduced rate.
 Participants of the pilot program who do not pass the assessment will be able to retake it at no additional cost.
-More details on the pilot program and how to apply will be shared in the coming months.
+Details on the pilot program including how to apply and applicable fees are available here.

 An Investment in Student Affairs Educators & the Field

-The certification partner associations are contributing to certification development through significant volunteer time as well as financial resources.
-The program is being developed with adherence to established certification standards in order for the program to be accredited.
+The certification partner associations contributed to certification development through significant volunteer time as well as financial resources.
+The program was developed with adherence to established certification standards in order for the program to be accredited.

-Certification development involves creating a new 501(c)(6) organization, including establishing its staffing and operations, engaging with volunteer leaders and external certification testing and measurement specialists to develop the program, identifying systems for accessible and secure test delivery and proctoring, and implementing user-friendly systems for continuing education tracking.
-The costs to develop certification are paid by the partner associations.
+Certification development involved creating a new 501(c)(6) organization, including establishing its staffing and operations, engaging with volunteer leaders and external certification testing and measurement specialists to develop the program, identifying systems for accessible and secure test delivery and proctoring, and implementing user-friendly systems for continuing education tracking.
+The costs to develop certification were paid by the partner associations.